I recently received a question from a reader:

-I often get people asking me about dealing with kids who have psychic experiences.
-In the past, I would shy away from responding since I don’t have kids and obviously because of this I don’t have a child who has had a psychic experience.
+I often get people asking me about dealing with children who have psychic experiences.
+In the past, I would shy away from responding since I don’t have children of my own and so clearly I don’t have any first-hand experience with psychic kids.

 Seeing a Spirit